Skanthasishanth/Poisson_distribution/README.md

 ![image](https://user-images.githubusercontent.com/104613195/166248326-fd042076-8b0b-40c4-8b11-1d8e8fcb74db.png)

-Conditions for Poisson Distribution:
+Conditions for Poisson Distribution :

 1. An event can occur any number of times during a time period.
 2. Events occur independently.
-I
 3. The rate of occurrence is constant.
 4. The probability of an event occurring is proportional to the length of the time period.